NobanDev/NobanDev/README.md

 </h2>
 <p>
     <samp>
-        I'm a software engineer developer who .
+        I'm a software engineer developer who loves coding and challenges.
 I like open-source software and cryptography and service performance optimization.
 At the same time, I'm also a cryptocurrency holder.
     </samp>
     <br>
     <br>